LeaderOfQUOM/PVZStuff/README.md

 PVZStuff... what you expecting, huh?

-Structure of readme:
+# Structure of readme:
-repository structure
+Repository structure
-general conventions
+General conventions
 Cheat Engine tables and comments conventions

 # Repository structure
 CE tables - saves of CE tables with explanations of assembly code / functions / stack state, and etc in comments
+functionList - list of functions, with their adresses, arguments, and a brief description / details of work
+structureList - list of structures , that are dynamically creating when game runs, like zombie offsets from mod doc. als contains offsets
+Readme - very cool must read file

+# General Conventions
 prefixes before line means degree on confidence:
 (???) - absolutely don't know
 (??)  - vague theories with vague evidences